StormicK/rustypandas/README.md

 # Rusty Pandas - Windows Terminal Theme Configuration Tool

 Rusty Pandas is a theme configuration tool for Windows Terminal, designed to enhance the user experience by providing an intuitive and straightforward way to customize the appearance of Windows Terminal.
-It leverages Tauri and Leptos to deliver a powerful and efficient application.
+It leverages Tauri and SolidJS to deliver a powerful and efficient application.

+It is currently in development and not ready for production use.
+We are working hard to bring you the best possible experience and will release the first version soon.
+Stay tuned!

 ## Features

-- Easily configure themes for Windows Terminal.
-- Utilizes Tauri and Leptos for a seamless cross-platform experience.
 - Fetches dynamic GIFs using the GIPHY API to add a touch of fun to your terminal.
+- Color Scheme Picker letting you change the windows terminal color scheme on the fly.

 ## Getting Started